byterubpay/byterub-site/_posts/2017-10-14-logs-for-the-Community-meeting-held-on-2017-10-14.md

 **\<nevvton>** hi everyone!!
 **\<nevvton>** so yeah.. as Matthias introduced me, I am part of riat in Vienna...
 **\<nevvton>** for those who haven't heard of me, I am working on research topics along with the institute and together with parasew organise all kinds of community meetups
-**\<nevvton>** for which monero is one of them..
+**\<nevvton>** for which byterub is one of them..
 **\<nevvton>** so for our current wrap up, as we have been closely working with
 **\<nevvton>** we are getting closer to finishing up our this years attendance at 34C3 - CCC event in leipzig
 **\<nevvton>** so a lot of community talk to mainly their organisers took place and things went quiet well sofa, as one unofficially can announce that it seems to be happening!!
 **\<msvb-lab>** In case anyone is interested in the 34C3 event, the first round of tickets go on sale 19 October.
 **\<nevvton>** with regard to the CCC we worked out - as an extension to the former "crypto table" more generell version (see CCC assemblies for more detail) -- to put it in a more broader sense..
 **\<sgp>** info about the 34c3 https://www.ccc.de/en/updates/2017/34C3-in-leipzig
-**\<nevvton>** so we aim for a general crypto "atmosphere" which will host kind of like in a relaxed - dedicated area monero community members as well as (for now) bitcoin assembly as well..
+**\<nevvton>** so we aim for a general crypto "atmosphere" which will host kind of like in a relaxed - dedicated area byterub community members as well as (for now) bitcoin assembly as well..
 **\<nevvton>** the thing about CCC is, that their organisers are very politically active and thus concerned about crypto-currencies in general. for which it needs some sensible ways and communication for them to accept direct
 **\<nevvton>** community efforts and support these kind of ideas
-**\<nevvton>** -- but as we've been getting a hold of two of their old time initiators explaining the concept and that -- as along with the community efforts monero as a movement -- community will be representing and discussing latest efforts in the whole ecosphere of crypto related concepts.. bringing everyonee together
+**\<nevvton>** -- but as we've been getting a hold of two of their old time initiators explaining the concept and that -- as along with the community efforts byterub as a movement -- community will be representing and discussing latest efforts in the whole ecosphere of crypto related concepts.. bringing everyonee together
 **\<nevvton>** they found an interest (not feeling instrumntalized in that sense) as- many companies are applying -- and it is hard for them to distinguish
 **\<nevvton>** so -- things are evolving..  parasew at some later stage will inform you a bit more about the actual things that we can make use of at the conference.
 **\<nevvton>** but so far as I am informed. we will be given a dedicated space, also a lot of fun is pre-programmed, as we have friendly people involved in Leipzig (this years CCC location), Germany - who will help and contribute the whole thing